kstenerud/concise-encoding/cbe-specification.md

 ### Time Type

 Date/time values use an ordinal format (day-of-year rather than day-of-month), are UTC based, and are binary packed into a signed 64-bit integer.
 The packed representation can be read directly off the buffer in little endian byte order.
-It is comparable, but cannot be used arithmetically.
+They are comparable, but cannot be used arithmetically.

 #### Encoding